jayakrishna1509/Fruit-Detection-By-Image-Processing-Using-Deep-Learning/README.md

 MINI WORKING PROJECT

-Our Aim is to Deep Learning techniques such that convolutional neural networks (CNNs) models test the frameworks and validate the dataset through training and testing fruit images to get ripe or damaged quality of the freshness of the fruit.
+Our Aim is to Deep Learning techniques such that convolutional neural networks (CNNs) models test the frameworks and validate the dataset through training and testing fruit images to get the ripe or damaged quality of the freshness of the fruit.

 ## CONTENTS
 ->Import all the Dependencies

 ->Set constant size

-->Import fruits data into tensorflow dataset object
+->Import fruits data into the TensorFlow dataset object

 ->Visualize some of the images from our dataset